pietrocinaglia/laraupdater/README.md

 ```
 1.0
 ```
-...use only 1 row, the first, of the .txt file.
+Use only 1 row, the first, of the .txt file.
 When release an update this files is updated from LaraUpdate.